Have any questions or concerns?

 Updates this week:

-- OGX station platform and utility work continues near the Jefferson Ave., Monroe Blvd. and Harrison Blvd. intersections, with sidewalk detours for this work.
+- OGX station work continues near the Jefferson Ave., Monroe Blvd. and Harrison Blvd. intersections.

 Weber State University

-- Preliminary utility relocations (power) continue on the new OGX alignment between Harrison Blvd. and Lindquist Plaza.
+- Next week, crews will prep the new OGX alignment for curb/gutter between Harrison Blvd. and Lindquist Plaza.

 To stay up to date on the latest and greatest news about construction and the Ogden BRT, we suggest you take advantage of these great resources during this project: